faizan35/Terraform_Mastery_Hub/README.md

     - Implement best practices in a sample Terraform project.

+- **Exercise 1: Implementing Best Practices**

+  - Task: Version control your Terraform configurations and use variables for sensitive information.

+- **Exercise 2: Debugging Terraform Configurations**

+  - Task: Intentionally introduce an error in your configuration and debug it using Terraform commands.

 ### Module 8: Real-world Scenarios and Advanced Topics

 1.  **Designing Complex Infrastructures**